FOGProject/fog-docs/docs/management/active-directory-integration.md

     -   OU=Lab Computers,OU=PCs,DC=company,DC=com

-    If you leave this fiels blank, the computer object will be created in the default OU for new PC\'s, normally \'Computers\'.
+    If you leave this fiels blank, the computer object will be created in the default OU for new PC's, normally 'Computers'.

 -   **Domain Username**

     The user name that will create the computer object.
 This user needs to have sufficient credentials to create the computer object in the OU.
-Usually this will be an account that is member of the \'Domain Administrators\' group.
+Usually this will be an account that is member of the 'Domain Administrators' group.

     Only enter the username in this field, for example:
     FOGServiceAccount.
 Do not add the domain name.